Asmongold

-Zachariah "Zack" Hoyt (born 1990), better known as Asmongold, is an American YouTuber, content creator, online streamer, and political commentator.
-His content was primarily focused on World of Warcraft, but he now covers politics as well as video games and topics related to gaming culture.
-He was a co-founder and co-owner of the streaming, gaming, and content creation organization One True King (OTK), based in Austin, Texas.
-He was also a co-owner of Starforge Systems, a computer company specializing in selling prebuilt gaming PCs.
-He stepped down from leadership positions at both OTK and Starforge after facing backlash over anti-Palestinian comments he made on a Twitch stream.
+Zack Hoyt (born 1990), known online as Asmongold, is an American right-wing YouTuber, online streamer, and political commentator.
+Initially a World of Warcraft streamer, his content has since expanded to cover politics, video games, and gaming culture.

+Over his streaming career, his remarks have featured numerous false and inflammatory claims about immigrants, Palestinians, and other marginalized groups, leading to multiple suspensions from Twitch, including bans for calling Palestinians an "inferior culture" and for suggesting that migrant children "should be shot", remarks he has refused to apologize for.
+He has also faced a defamation lawsuit from Mizkif for his comments on their allegations of sexual assault and abuse.

+In 2020, he co-founded the organization One True King (OTK) and the PC company Starforge Systems.

 Early life

-Zack Hoyt was born in 1990 in Florida and raised in Austin, Texas.
+Zack Hoyt was born in 1990 in Florida.
+Not long after he was born he moved to Austin, Texas.
 He grew up with an interest in video games, particularly role-playing games (RPGs), and was introduced to World of Warcraft by a friend in 2006.
 He quickly became captivated by the game and began playing it extensively.
 Hoyt later attended college, but dropped out to focus on his streaming career.

 Career

-Hoyt began his online career in 2009 by creating YouTube videos about World of Warcraft, sharing his insights, strategies, and game knowledge.
-His YouTube channel grew steadily, and he began live-streaming on Twitch in 2011, initially as a hobby; he started active streaming on the platform in 2014.
-As of 2019, his content mainly consisted of gameplay, guides, discussions, and reviews related to World of Warcraft expansions and patches.

-With the release of World of Warcraft Classic in 2019, Asmongold's popularity surged, and he became one of the platform's most prominent streamers in that year.
+With the release of World of Warcraft Classic in 2019, Hoyt's popularity surged, and he became one of the platform's most prominent streamers in that year.
 He remained one of Twitch's most popular World of Warcraft streamers during the Shadowlands launch in 2020.
 On July 3, 2021, he played Final Fantasy XIV for the first time before hundreds of thousands of viewers.
+Hoyt's favor towards World of Warcraft soured in July 2021, when a lawsuit was filed against the game's developer Activision Blizzard for discrimination against and sexual harassment of female employees.
+Hoyt subsequently began regularly criticizing Activision Blizzard and providing regular updates on the lawsuit on his streams.
+By August 2021, Hoyt had become one of the largest streamers on Twitch, with over 2 million followers.
+In October of the same year, leaked data from Twitch showed that Hoyt had earned the 14th-highest amount of money on the platform since August 2019, totalling at over $2.5 million.